onigetoc/mcp-easy-installer/README.md

 #### Example Phrases
 #### Community Question: GitHub Search Integration

 We are considering whether to integrate a GitHub search feature directly into this tool.
-If integrated, providing a GitHub API token would be optional—without it, the search feature will not work, but all other tools and features will continue to function normally.
+If integrated, providing a GitHub API token could be optional—without it, the Github search feature will not work (or may be restricted and limited), but all other tools and features will continue to function normally.

 **We invite feedback from the community:**
 Would you like to see GitHub search built in?
 Please share your thoughts and use cases in the issues or discussions section of this repository.